 The worst time to prepare to hire is when you badly need help.
 You should always operate your business as if someone else is going to run it without you present.
 This means you put structures in place to systematize, train and manage a team over time – not when the house is on fire.
-These structures, when built well, can set the tone for high performance, and can help new employees quickly adjust to the job and culture.
-When missing, they can set a tone for chaos and low expectations, and lead to error, miscommunication and downright drama in the office.
+These structures, when built well, can set the tone for high performance.
+They can also help new employees quickly adjust to the job and culture.
+When missing, they can set a tone for chaos and low expectations.
+Your business could experience more dysfunction, miscommunication and downright drama in the office.
 I’ve listed some ways below that you can start preparing for your rock star team.

 1. Build Your Organizational Chart

 Create a dream organization chart of your first team.
 This is a great way to build a visual of the entire company and what it will look like once it has been expanded.
-This chart should visualize core functions, who performs those functions, and all relationships between employees and departments.
-You can build a functional organization chart that labels position by department, or in Word, you can use the organizational chart function to help you with this.
+This chart should visualize who performs which functions, and all relationships between employees and departments.
+One option is to build a functional organization chart that labels position by department.
+In Word, you can use the organizational chart function to help you with this.
 Either way, building this kind of chart is an inspiring activity to help you start thinking bigger.
 Comment below or email me and let me know how it felt to build your first company organization chart!

 2. Write Your Job Descriptions

 Each person’s job description is a must.
 If you work alone and do all jobs yourself, write a job description based on each of the jobs you currently do.

 Make sure you have a sense of your dream team’s total cost.
 This includes salaries, work space, training, and work supplies.
 Will your team need company phones, office space, or a company car?
 Will you need to reimburse mileage or travel expenses?
 Set client goals that require scale and a team so you can plan the answers to these questions.
 Then, once you know how much you’ll need in order to hire a team, map out the number of additional clients, services, and products that your business will have to bring in in order to build your team.
 Make sure this number is incorporated in your business revenue goals.